Lab 0 Solutions

 Fix your code in your text editor until the test passes.

-Every time you run Ok, Ok will try to back up your work.
-Don't worry if it says that the "Connection timed out."
-We won't use your backups for grading.
+Every time you run ok, ok will try to back up your work.
+Don't worry if it says that the "Connection timed out" or that you're not enrolled in the course.
+You can still submit to Gradescope and get credit.

-Now that you have completed your first CS 61A assignment, it's time to turn it in.
+Now that you have completed your first assignment, it is time to turn it in.
 You can follow these next steps to submit your work and get points.

 Submit with Gradescope